 1. Identify all businesses in your community — not just your major employers

 With limited time and resources, it is easy for economic developers to focus only on major employers for industry visits, invitations to community events, and newsletter highlights, but be intentional about learning more about businesses of all sizes.
 This makes local economic development efforts more equitable and gives communities the opportunity to support small business growth.

 A benefit of identifying and supporting small businesses is that a once-small business may grow into the largest employer in the community.
 Be the economic developer that screams “The sky is the limit!” and show each business that your community supports them and wants them there.
 This is the first step in building trust.

 2. Use a Customer Relationship Management (CRM) system

 Using a CRM to build a current business database with updated contact information, industry visit information, new capital investments, or domestic supply chain connections may seem like an obvious BRE tool; however, many communities have never used one.

 You do not need to pay for a large “enterprise package” in all cases, but your CRM should be robust enough to be flexible and make tracking data easier (not more time-consuming).

-CRMs are important for a few reasons:
+A CRM is important for a few reasons: